himavanth508/Emotion_Detection_Project/README.md

 # Emotion Detection Using CNN and FER-2013 Dataset
 ## Overview
 This project focuses on detecting human emotions using Convolutional Neural Networks (CNNs) trained on the FER-2013 dataset.
-By leveraging advanced CNN architectures like ResNet50v2 and VGG16, and employing techniques to handle class imbalance, the project aims to classify emotions accurately and deploy the model for real-time detection in live video streams.
+By leveraging advanced CNN architectures like ResNet50v2 and VGG16, and employing techniques to handle class imbalance, the project aims to classify emotions accurately and deploy the model for real-time detection in live video streams.\
+Deployed the model using Gradio in Hugging faces: [link](https://huggingface.co/spaces/himavanth508/Emotion_Detection)
 ## Features
 Data Augmentation and Class Balancing: Addressed class imbalance in the FER-2013 dataset with image augmentation and class weights to enhance model robustness.
 Advanced CNN Architectures: Designed and iterated on custom CNN models, optimizing performance with architectures such as VGG16 and ResNet50v2.